 How to Get Out of Weigh Station Stops

 Alright, so this is the moment you’ve been waiting for, right?
 Is there any way to avoid having to stop at weigh stations?
 The good news is that weigh stations aren’t always going to be a required stop for you.
-If a weigh station is closed, you won’t have to stop.
+If a weigh station is closed, you won’t have to stop and waste your time.
 This is often the case on weekends, holidays, and sometimes even late at night.
 There are also special gadgets you can get that allow you to bypass weigh stations along the highway.
-Gadgets, such as Prepass, prescreen all of the weight requirements on your vehicle to ensure that you are compliant, and it stores the information, so you don’t have to stop for the feds.
-Some companies will purchase this device for their drivers, and this is a great truck driver benefit to keep an eye out for when you are looking for trucking jobs.
+More on those gadgets below.

 We are well aware that you know just how important time is while you’re on the road.
 Time is money, and anytime you can bypass a weigh station means that you’re putting more moolah in your bank account.
 You can do this without breaking the law by getting a PrePass device.
 This gadget lets you bypass some weigh stations along the highway, but not all.
 However, any weigh stations you can avoid is one less roadblock that will cause you to miss your deadline for delivery.
 Many companies will actually offer to pay for PrePass, so when you’re on the hunt for a new job, make sure to look for companies offering this perk!
 Don’t be afraid to ask either!